fish-shell/fish-shell/doc_src/cmds/fish_opt.rst

     argparse $options -- $argv

-Same as above but with a third flag that can be given multiple times saving the value of each instance seen and only the long flag name (``--token``) can be used:
+Same as above but with a third flag that can be given multiple times saving the value of each instance seen and only a long flag name (``--token``) is defined: